The Rising Cost of Facebook Ads & How to Manage It

 So, just how effective is Facebook advertising?
 Joe indicated 10x ROI is still possible with a good product.
 And he puts things into perspective: “Never in history have we been able to reach as many people for as cheaply as this,” he says.
 “The cost of getting the attention of 1,000 people within your target audience is a fraction of that of a postal campaign just two decades ago.”

-Having managed big budgets for global brands, Joe knows a thing or two about managing the rising costs of Facebook Ads.
+Having managed big budgets for global brands, Joe knows a thing or two about managing the rising average cost of Facebook Ads.
 Here, we’ll explore 5 key takeaways from our interview:

 “Lots of people think they can outsmart one of the best AI in the world,” Joe says.
 “But actually, you should be letting Facebook do most of the heavy-lifting in your targeting.”